3langn/Express-Replication-MySQL/README.md

 ## API Documentation

 To view the list of available APIs and their specifications, run the server and go to `http://localhost:3001/v1/docs` in your browser.
 This documentation page is automatically generated using the [swagger](https://swagger.io/) definitions written as comments in the route files.

+CREATE USER 'root'@'%' IDENTIFIED BY 'mypass'; GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' WITH GRANT OPTION;